-However, producing high-quality and unique content for your website can often be a daunting task.
+However, producing high-quality and unique content for a website can often be a daunting task.

-One common mistake people make is that they focus their attention only on keyword research and optimization.
+One common mistake people make is that they focus attention only on keyword research, strategy and optimization.

-Your company might fall into this trap as well.
+A company might fall into a trap as well.

 - set clear business and marketing goals

-- get all the necessary data in place to track your performance
+- get all the necessary data in place to track performance

 According to Forbes, companies that turn to data-driven marketing are 6 times more likely to see increases in profits and 5 times more likely to improve customer retention.

 That’s the competitive edge offered by analytics; it keeps you on the right track when it comes to creating high-quality content.